CITI Mobile enhancements

 These enhancements build on a fixed IA foundation to proactively surface contextually relevant information and actions to customers.

-Added meaningful functionality for every Citi customer who engages with the app (approx. 10 million users) for all three segments (Blue, Priority, Gold), all relationship types (Card Only, Bank Only and MRC) and power/light users.
+Added meaningful functionality for every Citi customer who engages with the app (approx. 10 million users) for all three client segments (Blue, Priority, Gold), all relationship types (Card Only, Bank Only and MRC) and power/light users.

 Easier access to features, leading to a faster experience for customers.